The lowdown on waterproof phones

 Waterproof Samsung phones.

 If you’re looking for a waterproof Android phone, the Samsung Galaxy range is a safe bet.
-The Samsung Galaxy S7, S7 Edge, S8, S9, S9 Plus, Note 8 and Note9 are all water-resistant with an IP68 rating.
+The Samsung Galaxy S7, S7 Edge, S8, S9, S9 Plus, Note 8, Note9 and the brand-new S10, S10+ and S10e, are all water-resistant with an IP68 rating.
 If you’re looking for the best waterproof phone or phablet around, you can’t go far wrong with a Samsung Galaxy.

 If you’re an iPhone lover, don’t fret. iPhone 7 and iPhone 7 Plus have an IP67 rating which means they’re water-resistant up to 1 metre, or approximately 3 feet, and all the later models (the iPhone 8, 8 Plus, iPhone 9, 9 Plus and iPhone X) are waterproof iPhones.
 If you’re too nervous to put this to the test, this video shows you just how waterproof the iPhone 8 Plus is: